 “It’s crucial to make tax considerations an integral part of every investment decision, all year round.”

 If you need additional money beyond RMDs to meet living expenses, your advisor can help you review other possible sources, such as cash or assets in taxable accounts, that may be preferable to tap to avoid depleting your retirement accounts.
-“Then, you can make any necessary adjustments to your portfolio, keeping the tax implications in mind,” says Curtin.
+Then, you can make any necessary adjustments to your portfolio, keeping the tax implications in mind.

 When you sell, you may be able to take advantage of tax-loss harvesting, or selling investments that have dropped in value in order to offset taxable gains.
 You can generally deduct up to $3,000 (or $1,500 if married and filing separately) of capital losses in excess of capital gains per year from your ordinary income.
-And if your net capital losses exceed that yearly limit, you can carry over the unused losses to the following year.
+And if your net capital losses exceed that yearly limit, you can carry over the unused capital losses to the following year.

 Your advisor can look for opportunities to do this throughout the year.
-Bear in mind that if you buy substantially identical stocks within 30 days before or after the sale, it will be considered a “wash sale,” and you may not be allowed to subtract those losses from your gains for that taxable year.
+Bear in mind that if you buy substantially identical stocks within 30 days before or after the sale, it will be considered a “wash sale,” and you may not be allowed to subtract those losses.

 Finally, buying or selling assets solely to avoid taxes could be counterproductive.
 When the market is strong, you might look at taxes as a necessary cost of capturing substantial capital gains, Navani says.
 By contrast, by holding on to assets for fear of taxes, you could lose out if those assets later drop in value.